gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/CellularAutomata/README.md

 1. `utils.h`/`utils.cpp`: definition of the utility functions.
 1. `main.cpp`: main function definition that drives the simulations.
 1. `CMakeLists.txt`: CMake file to build the application.
+1. `add-dynamics`: directory containing a new dynamics to be added to the simulation.

+## Extension

+By way of example, the directory `add-dynamics` contains all the files that need to be added or modified to add a new dynamics to the simulation.

 ## Design principles: SOLID